ArianTa/Deep-Learning-August/README.md

 This is a list that contains all the different parameters that can be used.
 - `--debug`: print debug information
-- `--data_path`: path to root directory of the dataset
+- `--data_path`: path to root directory of the dataset.
+The default is set to `data/`
-- `--json_path`: path to JSON annotation file
+- `--json_path`: path to JSON annotation file.
+The default is set to `data/`
 - `--mode`: specify whether we want to train or test the model
+	- The command `train` and `test` are accepted
 - `--gpu`: whether or not we want to use the gpu
-- `--workers`: set the number of workers for dataloaders
+- `--workers`: set the number of workers for dataloaders.
+The default is set to 2
-- `--batch`: specify the batch size
+- `--batch`: specify the batch size.
+The default is set to 32
-- `--epochs`: specify the number of epochs
+- `--epochs`: specify the number of epochs.
+The default value is set to 10
-- `--model`: specify the CNN model to be used
+- `--model`: specify the CNN model to be used.
+The default is set to `resnet152`.
+The different possible models are listed in the table below.
-- `--optimizer`: specify the optimizer to be used. default: SGD
+- `--optimizer`: specify the optimizer to be used.
+The default is set to `SGD`.
+The different possible models are listed in the table below.
-- `--criterion`: specify the criterion to be used. default: CrossEntropyLoss
+- `--criterion`: specify the criterion to be used.
+The default is set to `CrossEntropyLoss`
-- `-- scheduler`: specify the scheduler to be used. default: OneCycleLR
+- `-- scheduler`: specify the scheduler to be used.
+The default is set to `OneCycleLR`.
+The different possible scheduler are listed in the table below.
-- `--save`: specify under which name the weights should be saved. default:model_weights.pt
+- `--save`: specify under which name the weights should be saved.
+The default is set to `model_weights.pt`
-- `--lr`: specify the value of the starting learning rate. default 10e-3
+- `--lr`: specify the value of the starting learning rate.
+The default is set to 10e-3
-- `--valid_ratio`: specify the ratio between the train set and validation set. default: 0.90
+- `--valid_ratio`: specify the ratio between the train set and validation set.
+The default value is set to 0.90
-- `--seed`: specify a seed, for reproducability. default 1234
+- `--seed`: specify a seed, for reproducability.
+The default is set to 1234
-- `--transforms`: the pytorch transforms to be used. default: imagenet_transforms
+- `--transforms`: the pytorch transforms to be used.
+The default is set to `imagenet_transforms`
 - `--load`: specify  a path for a checkpoint
 - `--find_lr`: find the starting learning rate, if set, --lr becomes the lowest learning rate considered
-- `--no_bias`: the highest learning rate considered if --flind_lr is set. default 10
+- `--no_bias`: the highest learning rate considered if --flind_lr is set.
+The default is set to 10
 - `--lr_decay`: use decaying learning rate
-- `--momentum`: specify the value of the momentum to be used. default 0.9
+- `--momentum`: specify the value of the momentum to be used.
+The default is set to 0.9
-- `--wdecay`: specify the value of the weight decay. default 5e-4
+- `--wdecay`: specify the value of the weight decay.
+The default is set to 5e-4
 - `--nesterov`: specify whether or not to use the nesterov momentum.
-- `--save_log`: specify where to save  the results. default `results/`
+- `--save_log`: specify where to save  the results.
+The default is set to `results/`